serverscom/AutomaticMaintenance/docs-additional/Configuration.md

 * DestinationName - Destination host's name where to move virtual machines.
 * DestinationPath - Local path on the destination host.
 * Filter - Defines a filter which will be used to pick VMs from the source host.
 For example, if you wish for some VMs not to mirate, but stay at the source host during maintenance, you can filter them out here.

+#### HV-Vanilla
+Generally, the same as `HV-SCVMM`, just without the `VMMServerName` attribute.
+* PutInASubfolder - When set to `true`, places vanilla Hyper-V virtual machines in subfolders, named as VMs themselves, therefore mimicking SCVMM behavior.
+Can be set on both the host and workload levels.
+When defined on the workload level, rewrites the value defined on the host level.
+If the attribute is not defined in host configuration, the default value (`$ModuleWideHVVanillaPutInASubfolder`) is used.

 ## Configuration testing
 The module exposes the **Get-ComputerMaintenanceConfiguration** function to retrieve a resulting configuration for a host.
 This function is used by the module itself to build host's configuration.
 Use it to test your configuration files before deploying them to production.